April 3 to 7, 2017

 Children love classical music!
 From April 3 to 7, Stingray Brava broadcasts five programs that introduce children to classical music genres such as opera and ballet.
 You and your children will enjoy entertaining performances with a classical touch!

 Flemish theatre company Zonzo Compagnie performs all five matinees.
 Zonzo Compagnie’s infectious, theatrical performances about famous musicians and composers has won the hearts of young music fans worldwide.
 Find out on Stingray Brava why they are always a favourite at the annual BIG BANG Festival.
+Co-funded by the Creative Europe Programme of the European Union.

 Monday, April 3 at 14:00 CET | Dead Combo